 High risk processing is likely to arise where there is a significant change in the way in which personal information is used.
 This is likely to be where:

 This is likely to apply where the proposer is:

 Successful completion of the DPIA will involve those familiar with the proposed project or a team with the necessary range of expertise and skills.
 Important features will include:

-Whilst DPIA’s are usually reserved for high risk proposals, they must be completed for all NHSCFA projects that involve the processing of personal data and therefore it is essential that sufficient time is allowed for proper consideration to take place.
+Whilst DPIA’s are usually reserved for high risk proposals, they must be completed for all NHSCFA projects that involve the processing of personal information and therefore it is essential that sufficient time is allowed for proper consideration to take place.
 The proposal may not become operational until any identified data protection issues have been resolved or satisfactorily mitigated.

 Data protection legislation requires the advice of the DPO to be sought when carrying out a DPIA.
 Once data protection risks have been managed to the satisfaction of the DPO, it can be signed off.

-Staff involved in such projects should familiarise themselves with the guidance the ICO has produced on DPIAs2 and on how these are to be implemented.
+Staff involved in such projects should familiarise themselves with the guidance the ICO has produced on DPIAs and on how these are to be implemented.
 The guidance also shows how DPIAs can link to other organisational processes such as risk and project management.
 Additional information and guidance on how to complete the form can also be sought from the Information Governance team.

-Article 35 of GDPR defines DPIA as:
+Article 35 of GDPR defines a DPIA as:

 Where a type of processing in particular using new technologies and taking into account the nature, scope, context and purposes of the processing, is likely to result in a high risk to the rights and freedoms of natural persons, the controller shall, prior to the processing, carry out an assessment of the impact of the envisaged processing operations on the protection of personal data.
-A single assessment may address a set of similar processing operations that present similar high risks.
+A single assessment may address a set of similar processing operations that present similar high risks

 The relevant GDPR Articles that relate to DPIA’s are 35, 36 & 83 as well as the following accompanying Recitals 84, 89-96.